Obituary of Daniel Thomas Kelly

 He is survived by his wife of 51 years, Geraldine F.; a son, Kevin M.; a daughter, Caroline K. Cercone; and six grandchildren, all of Clarence NY.
 He was predeceased by his parents, his sister Anna K. Williamson, two nieces and three nephews.

 Friends received Wednesday, October 16, 2019 from 3-7pm at Shepard Bros.
 Funeral Home, LLC; 10690 Main Street, Clarence, New York.
-A Mass of Christian Burial will be Thursday, October 17, 2019 at 10am from Our Lady of Peace Church, 10950 Main Street, Clarence, New York.To send flowers to the family of Daniel Kelly, please visit Tribute Store
+A Mass of Christian Burial will be Thursday, October 17, 2019 at 10am from Our Lady of Peace Church, 10950 Main Street, Clarence, New York.To send flowers to the family or plant a tree in memory of Daniel Kelly, please visit Tribute Store